mrhelland/CommodityMarketSim/README.md

 # CommodityMarketSim

 The purpose of this simulator is to demonstrate the effects of supply and demand on prices and its impact on decision-making.
-Teams will create a Bill of Materials needed to complete a task.
+Teams will create a Bill of Materials needed to build a bridge using common classroom materials.

 Each team purchases 1 unit each round.
 At the end of each round, prices will adjust to reflect demand and relative supply.
 ![Screenshot](https://i.imgur.com/0Rgwo9d.png)

 Current status of this project: